Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Interaction with Systemically Important Institutions

 Simple algebra, finally, leads to the following expressions for ex-ante welfare and investors' expected payoffs, for each \(\sigma\in\hat{\Sigma}\), including the competitive limit case \(\sigma^{com}\):

 where \(\sigma^2_2 = var(\omega_2)\).
 Note that both expressions are decreasing in \(\sigma_2\), proportional to the residual policy uncertainty after communication and the resulting market instability.
 Additionally, the first-best average welfare is the lowest when the welfare weights of real-sector instability and financial market instability are close (\(\alpha\approx\frac{1}{2}\)), while, intuitively, investors are ex-ante better-off if the central bank puts high weight on market stability.\footnote{We are not modeling here the long-term financial market losses due to an unstable economy.
-In this sense, we might think of our investors as ``short term'' oriented.}
+In this sense, we might think of our investors as ``short-term'' oriented.}

 The results of this sections seem optimistic, as the first-best average welfare can be obtained assuming competitive markets.
-This assumption, unfortunately, is likely to be violated in reality, where systemically important institutions -- almost by definition -- have large size and market power.
+This assumption, unfortunately, is likely to be violated in reality, where systemically important institutions -- almost by definition -- have large size and market power and there is considerable empirical evidence documenting market power in the financial sector (see e.g., \citet{Drechsler2017} and \citet{Corbae2022}).
 To see what happens as the banking sector becomes less competitive, we explore the general solution of the game for \(N<\infty\).